intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/docker_pytorch_inference_gpu.md

 - `repo_id`: The name of the model and its organization.
 - `local_model_hub`: The folder path where the models are stored on your machine.
+Replace 'path to your local model hub' with /llm/models.
 - `warm_up`: The number of warmup trials before performance benchmarking (must set to >= 2 when using "pipeline_parallel_gpu" test_api).
 - `num_trials`: The number of runs for performance benchmarking (the final result is the average of all trials).
 - `low_bit`: The low_bit precision you want to convert to for benchmarking.